santiagossz/kubernetes-airflow/README.md

 `santiagossz/ifood:airflow_dags`

-**values_ssh.yaml** have all the helm chart values, connection to docker airflow image && pods to run airflow with KubernetesExecutor helm chart airflow install inside Kubernetes cluster
+ helm chart of airflow to install the secheduler, database & web application independently inside Kubernetes cluster

  `helm repo add apache-airflow https://airflow.apache.org`

+ Using the personlized [helm values](/config/ks8_values.yaml) to use the docker image to copy the dags and the requirements inside the cluster

  `helm install airflow apache-airflow/airflow -n airflow -f config/ks8_values.yaml --debug `

-forward the port to have Airflow UI
+forward the port to load Airflow UI

 `kubectl port-forward svc/airflow-webserver 8080:8080 -n airflow`

+Open your [localhost](http://localhost:8080/) with the credentials:

+username `admin`
+password `admin`

-Trigger the KubernetesPodOperator data pipeline dag to complete the etl process
+Inside the Airflow UI trigger the KubernetesPodOperator data pipeline dag to start the etl process

 ![Trigger ks8_dag](/assets/dag.png)